- What makes Oyster unique?

 What makes Oyster unique?

 Oyster is a family owned business that specialises in arranging voluntary work and paid work for individuals from around the world.
 We are committed to giving our participants passion, care and commitment, and work hard to make sure that you have an amazing time through us.
-One of the things that is most important to us is to offer excellent support throughout, both before, during and after the placement.
+One of the things that is most important to us is to offer excellent support throughout, both before, during and after the programme.
 We are one of the longest running organisations of our kind and, we believe, one of the most experienced.
 We are all passionate travellers both for our work and in our free time- and this combination of experience and passion means that we are well placed and excited to get you on an overseas adventure.

 Read more about why you should choose Oyster.